 So who was the splendidly named Francis Columbine Daniel?
 And what was his achievement?
-London Overlooked has been investigating.
+We at London Overlooked have been investigating.

 Daniel was born in King’s Lynn in Norfolk in 1765.
 His father, Robert Daniel, was a native of Edinburgh whose own father had fallen fighting the Jacobite cause in the Rising of 1745, and his mother, Anne Columbine, belonged to a distinguished Huguenot family.
 He trained as a surgeon and apothecary, setting himself up in a practice in Wapping, where, incidentally, he became a member of the local masonic lodges.

-But it was the invention of his life preserver — or “air jacket”— that established his reputation.
+But it was the invention of his life preserver — or ‘air jacket’ — that established his reputation.
 He presented the preserver at the 1806 anniversary meeting of the Royal Humane Society, the charity that had been founded in 1774 to promote the prevention of deaths by drowning or asphyxiation.
-The report on the meeting described a waterproof leather jacket, small enough to be carried in a coat pocket, and inflated by means of a silver tube, which supposedly could be done in thirty seconds.
-The wearer was able to keep head, arms and upper body entirely clear of the water, and a promotional picture shows a brave soul bobbing on the waves, kept afloat by his preserver, with his bedraggled family clustering around him.
+The report on the meeting described a waterproof leather jacket, small enough to be carried in a coat pocket and inflated by means of a silver tube, which supposedly could be done in thirty seconds.
+The wearer was able to keep head, arms and upper body entirely clear of the water, and a promotional picture showed a brave soul bobbing on the waves, kept afloat by his preserver with his bedraggled family clustering around him.

 At this point the story of Francis Columbine Daniel takes two unexpected turns.
 We begin with an incident that took place in the late summer of 1805.

-At about 4 o’clock on a Thursday afternoon a crowd assembled on London Bridge, and watched in astonishment as men wearing life preservers jumped into the river from a boat at Old Swan Stairs.
-They floated on the tide down through the centre arch of the bridge, and on down to Gun Dock at Wapping, all the while demonstrating freedom of movement by smoking pipes and playing the flute and the French horn.
+At about four o’clock on a Thursday afternoon a crowd assembled on London Bridge and watched in astonishment as men wearing life preservers jumped into the river from a boat at Old Swan Stairs.
+They floated on the tide down through the centre arch of the bridge and on down to Gun Dock at Wapping, all the while demonstrating freedom of movement by smoking pipes and playing the flute and the French horn.

-The second, and scarcely credible, turn in the story took place some years later, on Wednesday 15th June 1820, shortly after the Prince Regent’s accession.
-The occasion was a levée held at the new King’s palace in Pall Mall.
+The second, and scarcely credible, turn in the story took place some years later, on Wednesday 15 June 1820, shortly after the Prince Regent’s accession.
+The occasion was a levee held at the new King’s palace in Pall Mall.

 Quite why Sackville-West effected this subterfuge is not known.
 Could it be that freemasonry played a part?
 London Overlooked is not able to comment, beyond pointing out that the 5th Earl’s eldest son, the Viscount Cantelupe, was a member of two lodges.
-Was his father a Mason too?
+Was his father also a Mason?

-Bogus or not, the knighting of Dr Daniel was a fait accompli, and could not be undone.
-When he next appears in the newspapers, as a candidate in a Grantham election, he is “Sir Francis Colombine (sic) Daniel”, and his memoir is the memoir of “Sir F. C. Daniel, Knt.
-M. D.”.
-However, not everyone was convinced.
-Charles Dibdin the younger, for one, who had presided over Sadler’s Wells at the time of Daniel’s aquatic exhibition, dismissed him as an incurable self-publicist who received the knighthood by “attaching himself to the queue at an investiture”.
+Bogus or not, the knighting of Daniel was a fait accompli and could not be undone.
+When he next appeared in the newspapers, as a candidate in a Grantham election, he was ‘Sir Francis Colombine (sic) Daniel’, and his memoir is the memoir of ‘Sir F. C. Daniel, Knt.
+M. D.’.

-Sir Daniel’s name continues to crop up in print.
-He was instrumental in founding a “medical board” in Great Charlotte Street, off Blackfriars Road, with a view to combating the menace of quackery.
-And he carried on inventing, devising a hernia truss, which, looked at from the mechanical point of view, was probably not unlike the air jacket that had once brought him his celebrity.
+Sir Daniel’s name continued to crop up in print.
+He was instrumental in founding a ‘medical board’ in Great Charlotte Street, off Blackfriars Road, with a view to combating the menace of quackery.
+And he carried on inventing, devising a hernia truss which, looked at from the mechanical point of view, was probably not unlike the air jacket that had once brought him his celebrity.